Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Methods

+As a baseline for comparison with the SRDA, we employed an ensemble Kalman filter (EnKF)\cite{Evensen1994JGRO} for the LR fluid model, using the perturbed observation method.\cite{Burgers+1998MWR} The choice of EnKF was motivated by its ability to estimate uncertainty through ensemble simulations.
+The uncertainties estimated by the EnKF and SRDA are compared in Section \ref{subsec:accuracy-srda-analysis}.

-An EnKF \cite{Evensen1994JGRO}, with the perturbed observation method \cite{Burgers+1998MWR}, was employed on the LR fluid model.
-The assimilation interval was set to $1$, the same value as in the SRDA.
-Assimilation was conducted in the HR space after the LR forecast is super-resolved to the HR using bicubic interpolation. \citeA{Barthelemy+2022OD} argued that performing the EnKF in the HR space can provide more accurate inferences than those in the LR space when observations are defined at HR grid points.
-In the LR space, the application of EnKF might require merging several observations into a single point due to coarser spatial resolution.
-The EnKF in the HR space avoids such aggregation, which suggests that the observation data are fully utilized.
-The LR model in conjunction with the EnKF is simply referred to as the EnKF.
+Assimilation was conducted in the HR space after the LR forecast was super-resolved to the HR using bicubic interpolation, with the assimilation interval $\Delta T$ ($=1$) being the same as in the SRDA.
+Barth\'{e}l\'{e}my et al.\cite{Barthelemy+2022OD} argued that performing the EnKF in the HR space can yield more accurate inferences than those in the LR space when observations are defined at HR grid points.
+Furthermore, this approach clarifies the comparison with the SRDA because both EnKF and SRDA employ the LR fluid model and perform DA in the HR space.

-The background error covariance matrices were spatially localized using a function proposed by \citeA{Gaspari+1999QJRMS}.
-These error covariances were inflated by adding Gaussian noise to the analysis before the forecast process \cite{Whitaker+2008MWR}.
-This Gaussian noise, with a mean of $0$, incorporates spatial correlation by estimating its covariance from the training data at each time step.
-The initial perturbations in creating ensemble members were also drawn from this Gaussian distribution.
-We confirmed that the results are not sensitive to the covariance of the Gaussian noise; similar results were found when the Gaussian noise had a constant correlation length.
+The background error covariance matrices were spatially localized using a function proposed by Gaspari and Cohn.\cite{Gaspari+1999QJRMS} These error covariances were inflated by adding Gaussian noise to the analysis before the forecast process.\cite{Whitaker+2008MWR} This Gaussian noise incorporates spatial correlation by estimating the covariance from the training data at each time step.
+The initial perturbations for creating ensemble members were also drawn from this Gaussian distribution.

 Hyperparameters for the EnKF were adjusted using the training data to minimize the MAE.
-Specifically, the following parameters were tuned: the number of ensemble members, the amplitude of the initial perturbation used to generate the ensemble, the amplitude of the additive inflation, the localization radius, and the amplitude for perturbing observations.
+Specifically, the following parameters were tuned: the number of ensemble members (set to 300 after tuning), the amplitude of the initial perturbation for generating ensemble members, the amplitude of the additive inflation, the localization radius, and the amplitude for perturbing observations.
+The full implementation of the EnKF is also available at our Zenodo repository\cite{Yasuda+Onishi2024Code} (see Data Availability Statement).

-To summarize, both the EnKF and SRDA utilize the LR fluid model and conduct the assimilation in the HR space.
-In the SRDA, the encoder simultaneously performs SR and DA, where ensemble members are not required.
-In the EnKF, SR is executed by bicubic interpolation, and DA is performed via the EnKF, where the ensemble evolution is calculated by the LR fluid model.

-\section{Results and Discussion}
+\section{Results and discussion}